tsrobcvai/FoundationStereo/readme.md

 Tips:
 - The input left and right images should be **rectified and undistorted**, which means there should not be fisheye kind of lens distortion and the epipolar lines are horizontal between the left/right images.
 If you obtain images from stereo cameras such as Zed, they usually have [handled this](https://github.com/stereolabs/zed-sdk/blob/3472a79fc635a9cee048e9c3e960cc48348415f0/recording/export/svo/python/svo_export.py#L124) for you.
+- Do not swap left and right image.
+The left image should really be obtained from the left-side camera (objects will appear righter in the image).
 - We recommend to use PNG files with no lossy compression
 - Our method works best on stereo RGB images.
 However, we have also tested it on monochrome or IR stereo images (e.g. from RealSense D4XX series) and it works well too.
 - For all options and instructions, check by `python scripts/run_demo.py --help`